Free downloadable Union Jack flags and red, white and blue bunting printables for the Coronation

-- A4 paper (you need one piece for one triangle)
+- A4 paper (1 sheet for each triangle)

 To make the bunting:

-- Print out as many triangles as you need to make the desire length of bunting
+- Print out as many triangles as you need to make the desired length of bunting

-- Fold the paper back along the dotted line (so the tab is sitting behind the coloured side)
+- Fold the paper back along the dotted line, so that the tab is not visible on the coloured/right side

-- Glue or stick the tab down - you don't want to glue the entire tab because you need a space to thread the ribbon or string through to hang the bunting
+- Glue along the edge of the tab (don't glue the whole tab) and stick the tab edge down to the triangle, leaving some space to thread the ribbon or string through

-Of course, if you want to avoid lengths of string or ribbon entirely, you can just print out the triangles, cut off the fold-over tab and stick on the wall individually, with pointed edges touching.
+Just print out the triangles, cut off the fold-over tab and each stick on the wall/door/window individually.